AMIN34/AMIN34/README.md

 ### Hi 👋 I am Aminur.
 Currently persuing B.Tech from AOT .
-🌱 I’m currently learning React and Backend.
+🌱 I’m currently learning React and Backend along with DSA.

 🔭 I’m currently working on a React project.

 <!--
 **AMIN34/AMIN34** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.